 The sub-committee would like to thank the Forum of Regulators, Technical Committee of the FOR and the staff of CERC as well as SERCs for supporting and guiding the sub-committee towards accomplishment of this assignment.

 The sub-committee is grateful to the SLDCs of Maharashtra, Tamil Nadu, Karnataka, Delhi, Gujarat, Madhya Pradesh, Andhra Pradesh, Telangana, West Bengal, Rajasthan, Meghalaya, Assam and Bhakra Beas Management Board for fruitful interactions with the FOR sub-committee and for participating in the survey.
-The SLDCs of Jammu and Kashmir, Punjab, Haryana, Himachal Pradesh, Uttarakhand, Uttar Pradesh, Chandigarh, Jharkhand, Bihar, Odisha, Goa, UT Dadra Nagar Haveli, Damodar Valley Corporation, Chattisgarh and Kerala provided their inputs through the electronic survey form.
-The sub-committee is grateful for overwhelming participation of all SLDCs during the consultations and for being frank and forthright during interactions on the subject in the 16th and 17th meeting of the Forum of Load Despatchers.
+The SLDCs of Jammu and Kashmir, Punjab, Haryana, Himachal Pradesh, Uttarakhand, Uttar Pradesh, Chandigarh, Bihar, Jharkhand, Bihar, Odisha, Goa, UT Dadra Nagar Haveli, Damodar Valley Corporation and Kerala provided their inputs through the electronic survey form.
+The sub-committee is grateful for overwhelming participation of all SLDCs during the consultations and for being frank and forthright during interactions on the subject in the meeting of the Forum of Load Despatchers.

-The sub-committee is indebted to the professionals working in operation, logistics, energy accounting, commercial and finance functions at various SLDCs, RLDCs and NLDC, who shared their varied experiences and insights.
-The list of all the contributors is attached at Appendix-9.
-The sub-committee would like to acknowledge the valuable contribution of each and every member of the Forum of Load Despatchers, Expert Audit Group on Metering and Settlement, Expert Audit Group on Scheduling and Web-group 'EMASS of India'.
+This report is a culmination of the collaborative effort of professionals working in operation, logistics, energy accounting, commercial and finance functions at various SLDCs, RLDCs and NLDC.
+The list of contributors is attached at Appendix-9.
+The sub-committee would like to acknowledge the valuable contribution of each and every member of the Forum of Load Despatchers, Expert Audit Group on Metering and Settlement, Expert Audit Group on Scheduling and Web-group 'eMASS of India'.

 Host of technical literature, reports, statutory documents and public blogs on the subject available on the Internet were referred for guidance.
-The sub-committee would remain indebted to the domain experts and authors for the above.
+The subcommittee would remain indebted to the domain experts and authors for the above.

 The sub-committee is also thankful to the Heads of respective RLDCs and NLDC for providing resources, logistics and secretarial support to the sub-committee.
-The contribution of team-WRLDC led by Shri Vivek Pandey supported by Smt.
-Usha S., in coordinating with other contributors; conducting secondary research; back-end data processing; drafting and editing the report; is gratefully acknowledged.
+The contribution of team-WRLDC led by Shri Vivek Pandey, supported by Smt.
+Usha S. in coordinating with other contributors, conducting secondary research, back-end data processing, drafting and editing the report is gratefully acknowledged.